Galxe/gravity_bench/README.md

 *   **Rust**: [Install Rust](https://www.rust-lang.org/tools/install)
 *   **Node.js and npm**: [Install Node.js](https://nodejs.org/en/download/)
+*   **Python 3 and pip**: The setup scripts require Python.
+It is highly recommended to use a virtual environment.
 *   **An Ethereum node with RPC endpoint enabled**: The tool needs an RPC endpoint to connect to.

 ## Setup